hoangwy/chatterbox_tts/DOCKER.md

 - `./docs:/app/docs:ro` - Documentation and samples (read-only)
 - `./output:/app/output` - Generated audio output (read-write)

+**Note**: Audio files are saved to the `output` directory inside the container, which is mounted to `./output` on the host system.
+This ensures generated audio files are accessible on the host machine.

 ## Health Checks

 All containers include health checks that: